romnn/djtool/README.md

 TODO:

+- implement a basic audio player in the UI and check if this works
+- refactor the transcoder
-- convert the youtube resutls via an impl
+- convert the full youtube results via an impl
-- implement the stream interface for youtube

 - add config struct that manages all the local assets in a persisted database
   - need a reindex method that builds the config from scratch!
   - needs to be run whenever the version changes
 - use main config to initialize spotify config path
+- use spotify api to get the playlists, with preview url and thumbnail that need to be downloaded

+Done:

 - implement full auth flow with webbrowser externally (not using tauri)
   - needs callback handler in warp
 - cache the spotify auth key so that subsequent uses do not need to get it again
-- use spotify api to get the playlists, with preview url and thumbnail that need to be downloaded

-Done:
+- implement the stream interface for youtube
 - create a more sophisticated debug API for spotify and youtube query endpoints
 - use macros for nicer path handling of js parsed values
 - implement a async webserver that runs in the background